Data protection for Entertainment Industry – a few things we’ve learned

 - Insider threats- Insider threats could come in the form of a disgruntled employee or an innocent accidental deletion.
 In 2014, when 100 terabytes of Sony data which included employees’ social security number, emails and unreleased movies, the tabloids had a field day comparing celebrity compensations and revealing internal gossip which was present over the email.
 The Sony breach is a great example that an intelligent backup can go a long way is protecting your organization’s prized data.
 Be it any kind of data loss, a secure backup helps in easy restore and avoids downtime.

 - Beat File Size Limitations- One of the major concerns of anyone producing digital content is to ensure that the quality of that content doesn’t alter before it reaches the audience.
 But sometimes, regular channels of file transfer can be the bane of file quality.
 Most online services compress large files to ensure faster transfer of data but that compromises fidelity of the file.
-Services that ensure signature checks make sure that the quality of the file before and after transfer is up to mark.
+Services that ensure signature checks make sure that the quality of the file before and after the transfer is up to mark.

 Backup is a simple answer that carries great ratings when it comes to protecting files from, ransomware, insider threats, accidental deletion and Parablu’s BluVault goes an extra mile in ensuring the fidelity of these files through Password controls, secure container and encryption.